 Instructions have already been issued to State Health Department for collecting samples from schools and centralized kitchen of NGO's.

-2.13.6 Steps taken to ensure implementation of guidelines issued with regard to quality of food.
+- 2.13.6 Details of samples taken for testing and the results thereof. - 2.13.7 Steps taken to ensure implementation of guidelines issued with regard to quality of food.